Shimady563/task-tracker/README.md

 - Security is handled by Spring Security
 - Communication between services is done with Kafka
 - Application is built and deployed with Docker
+- DB schema migration is handled with Liquibase

 The validation, error handling, testing are implemented using Spring Boot features.